Fielo-Plugins/fielocms-fieloelr/doc/InstallGuide.md

 ## 3. Libraries

 After you followed all the steps from the Official Document and the notes and the tips of this tutorial, you can activate the Libraries of the Packages.
-To do so, just go to:

-> **Fielo Platform** App > **Libraries** Tab > In Each Library > _Activate_

 **NOTE**: The FieloELR library has an issue.
 It uses Models in order to make easier for the users to create Courses from pre-defined templates.
 So, before you activate it, go to the Models Object